cseanburns/research-notebook/source/_posts/2013-07-25-peerj-lit-review-2.markdown

 it relates to "authority and deference," and the process as it relates to "intuition and prejudice" (p.
 103).

-*Note*: The impact factor as a mechanism of power relations that cause certain actions on the part of editors.
+*Note*: The impact factor acts as a power relation mechanism that causes certain actions on the part of editors.

 *Note*: Interesting bit: